-Your future mother-in-law may be observing you because she wants to get a better sense of your demeanor and mannerisms.
+Your future mother-in-law is observing you to acquire a better sense of your demeanor, mannerisms and instincts.

-She may watch for how you go about doing chores about the house or how you go about communicating with her son and other family members.
+She watches for how you go about doing chores about the house or how you go about communicating with her son and other family members.

 Understand that you are about to be her son’s wife.